hyprwm/hyprcursor/hyprcursor-util/README.md

 `--extract | -x [path]` -> extract an xcursor theme into a working state

 both commands support `--output | -o` to specify an output directory.
-This directory will be fully overwritten, and by default is `./theme` and `./extracted` respectively.
+For safety reasons, **do not use this on versions below 0.1.1** as it will nuke the specified directory without asking.

+Since v0.1.2, this directory is the parent, the theme will be written to a subdirectory in it called `$ACTION_$NAME`.

 ### Flags